spiral/json-schema-generator/README.md

 ## Polymorphic Arrays (anyOf)

-The generator also supports arrays that contain different types of DTOs using PHPDoc annotations like **@var list< Movie|Series>**.
+The generator supports arrays that contain different types of DTOs using PHPDoc annotations like `@var list<Movie|Series>`:
-For example, if an actor can have a filmography that includes both movies and TV series, you can define it like this:

 ```php
 namespace App\DTO;